-Chickenpox vs Hand Foot and Mouth | Hand Foot and Mouth Disease vs Chickenpox Cause, Clinical Features, Complications, Diagnosis and Management
+Chickenpox vs Hand Foot and Mouth | Causes, Clinical Features, Complications, Diagnosis, Management

-Hand Foot and Mouth Disease
+What is Hand Foot and Mouth Disease?

-It is a systemic infection caused by coxsackie virus A16, which belongs to picornaviridae family.
+Hand foot and mouth disease is a systemic infection caused by coxsackievirus A16, which belongs to the picornaviridae family.
 The disease is moderately infectious.
 Transmission of the disease is by direct contact with mucus, saliva or feces of an infected person.
 It mostly affects children and rarely adults.

 Isolating the virus or observing a rise in titer of neutralizing antibodies help in making the diagnosis.